Bajo Putumayo Yaguas

 About Bajo Putumayo Yaguas

 Bajo Putumayo Yaguas is a Communal Reserve located in the Loreto region of northeastern Peru, along the confluence zones of the Putumayo and Yaguas rivers near the borders with Colombia and Brazil.
-The reserve was established to protect the ancestral territories and resource-use rights of indigenous communities — primarily the Yagua and Murui-Muinani peoples — while conserving one of the most biodiverse lowland Amazonian landscapes in the world.
-It operates as a complementary buffer and community-use zone adjacent to the Yaguas National Park, created simultaneously in 2018 in a landmark conservation event described as the largest protected area establishment in Amazonian Peru in recent decades.
+Established on September 26, 2025, through Supreme Decree No. 020-2025-MINAM, the reserve covers 160,604 hectares of Amazonian forest managed for the benefit of six indigenous peoples — the Bora, Kichwa, Murui-Muinani, Yagua, Ocaina, and Ticuna — across 13 titled native communities.
+[1] The reserve protects the ancestral territories and resource-use rights of these indigenous communities while conserving one of the most biodiverse lowland Amazonian landscapes in the world.
+It is managed as a complementary zone adjacent to the Yaguas National Park, itself established in 2018, together forming a significant conservation complex in the Putumayo basin.
+[2]

 Wildlife Ecosystems

 The Bajo Putumayo Yaguas reserve and its surrounding landscape are considered among the most biologically diverse regions on Earth.
-Surveys have recorded over 500 bird species including harpy eagles (Harpia harpyja), hoatzins, and numerous Amazonian specialists.
-Mammal diversity is exceptional, with populations of giant river otters (Pteronura brasiliensis), giant anteaters (Myrmecophaga tridactyla), tapirs (Tapirus terrestris), and all six species of Amazonian primates documented in the broader Putumayo-Yaguas landscape.
+Surveys across the Putumayo-Yaguas landscape have recorded over 500 bird species including harpy eagles (Harpia harpyja), hoatzins, and numerous Amazonian specialists.
+Mammal diversity is exceptional, with populations of giant river otters (Pteronura brasiliensis), giant anteaters (Myrmecophaga tridactyla), tapirs (Tapirus terrestris), and multiple species of Amazonian primates documented in the broader landscape.
 Pink river dolphins (Inia geoffrensis) and giant arapaima fish (Arapaima gigas) inhabit the oxbow lakes and blackwater river systems.
-The intact forest matrix and absence of roads have kept wildlife populations at densities rarely found elsewhere in Amazonia.
+The reserve holds approximately 65 percent of Peru's freshwater fish species and 32 percent of its recorded mammals, reflecting the extraordinary aquatic and terrestrial biodiversity of this intact Amazonian forest.
+[1] The intact forest matrix and absence of roads have kept wildlife populations at densities rarely found elsewhere in Amazonia.

 Flora Ecosystems

 The vegetation of Bajo Putumayo Yaguas is dominated by lowland terra firme rainforest interspersed with seasonally flooded várzea and igapó forests, aguajales (Mauritia flexuosa palm swamps), and white-sand campina habitats.
-Botanical surveys conducted by the Field Museum's Rapid Biological Inventories documented extraordinary plant diversity, including numerous species new to science.
+Botanical surveys have documented extraordinary plant diversity within the broader Putumayo-Yaguas landscape, including numerous species new to science.
 The aguajales are of particular ecological importance, serving as nurseries for fish, nesting sites for macaws, and critical food sources for tapirs and peccaries.
 Canopy trees in the genera Cedrela, Swietenia, and Dipteryx attract commercial logging pressure, while the understorey harbors diverse medicinal plants used extensively by indigenous communities.
+The reserve as a whole shelters approximately 4,554 flora and fauna species, including 70 threatened species.
+[1]

 Geology